mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 One of the first assignments for the characters in the sub-levels is to check in on the wounded Stiv, who was recently beaten up by Subotai.
-Stiv's cellmate is 0730 Winston Urmarush, so there is no- one else in the cell with Stiv.
+Stiv's cellmate is 0730 Winston Urmarush, so there is no-one else in the cell with Stiv.
 When the characters arrive at the cell, they discover Stiv has rolled out of bed and is lying against the bars, muttering to himself.
 The blotches on his face have turned blue, and he is babbling nonsense about demons and ghosts with very sharp